 Why Transfer to UWest?

-For international students, UWest is the smart choice.
+For international or out-of-state students, UWest is an especially smart choice.
 International student tuitions at California community colleges average about $260 per unit, compared to $350 per unit at UWest -- a difference of only about $90.
 An even more important difference is UWest's small-campus atmosphere, small class sizes (average 8 students per instructor) and personalized support for your academic success.

 Undergraduate Transfer Admission Requirements